lngng/moDSTogether/README.md

 If you decide you'd like to include this document, please include it in it's entirety, with any name and in any location within the repository.

-Everything else can be used in part, as a whole, or not at all.
+The tools, strategies, and listings can be used in part, as a whole, or not at all.
 I've included each in the form and arrangement they exist because I believe they'll be helpful for specific reasons, in both the individual and community context- but you don't need to use anything.

 **Q: Sometimes I start a git tutorial, and everything is great.
 But then I think about making a mistake, or a commitment I might regret, or added stress.
 This is because I'm aware I might not get it quite as well as is apparent, being a rational person.
 Do you feel me?**